Frequently Asked Questions

 Q: What is a pressure sewer system?

-A: A pressure sewer system uses small-diameter pipes and grinder pumps, which are often installed at each home.
+A: A pressure sewer system uses small-diameter pipes and grinder pumps installed at each home.
 The grinder pump station collects all of the wastewater from the home and grinds it into slurry.
 The wastewater is then pumped to a larger sewer main or directly to a wastewater treatment plant.
 Learn more about pressure sewer systems and their benefits in our Overview section.

 About the E/One Grinder Pump